quietfanatic/verdant-fang/README.md

 If you downloaded the source code version, you can modify and compile the source yourself.
 You'll need Perl to run the build system, as well as development versions of the required SDL libraries for your platform.
-Currently the code only compiles with GCC-12; clang and MSVC are not supported.
-To build the debug version, use
+Currently the code only compiles with gcc-12; clang and MSVC are not supported.
+To build the debug version, use one of the following commands
 ```
 perl make.pl --jobs=7 out/deb/build
 ```
 after which the program will be at `out/deb/verdant-fang`.
 You can build other flavors by replacing `deb` with one of the other configs in the build script.
+If you're just here to play the game and not hack on it, you probably want to build the `rel` configuration.

+By default, the build script is configured for building on Linux.
+To build on Windows, you will need the mingw toolchain corresponding to GCC version 12, as well as the mingw versions of the SDL libraries.
+You'll have to tweak the build script in `make.pl` in the following ways:

+- Change `$mingw` (at or around line 34) to wherever your mingw folder is.
+- Change `$sdl`, `$sdl_image`, and `$sdl_mixer` (right below) to match the folders of the SDL libraries you downloaded.

 Since itch.io's command line tools ignore the `.git` directory, it has been renamed to `_git`.
 Please rename it back to `.git` if you want to use git